Similar packages

 Cats

-Do not use in animals with known hypersensitivity to enrofloxacin or other fluoroquinolones or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance, to other fluoroquinolones or to any of the excipients

 Do not use in growing horses because of possible deleterious damage on articular cartilage.